paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #210

-**Texto original:**
-A company offers a food delivery service that is growing rapidly.
-Because of the growth, the company’s order processing system is experiencing scaling problems during peak traffic hours.
-The current architecture includes the following:
-• A group of Amazon EC2 instances that run in an Amazon EC2 Auto Scaling group to collect orders from the application
-• Another group of EC2 instances that run in an Amazon EC2 Auto Scaling group to fulfill orders
-The order collection process occurs quickly, but the order fulfillment process can take longer.
-Data must not be lost because of a scaling event.

-**Tradução:**
 Uma empresa oferece um serviço de entrega de alimentos que está crescendo rapidamente.
 Por causa do crescimento, o sistema de processamento de pedidos da empresa está enfrentando problemas de escalabilidade durante as horas de pico.
 A arquitetura atual inclui:
 - Um grupo de instâncias Amazon EC2 em um grupo de Auto Scaling para coletar pedidos do aplicativo.
 - Outro grupo de instâncias EC2 em um grupo de Auto Scaling para processar os pedidos.